-Council will continue ensuring all new businesses are registered and that it works with proprietors to ensure all standards relating to the Act and code of practice are met.
+While there does not seem to be a compliance issue with existing businesses in Banyule, Council will continue ensuring all new businesses are registered and that it works with proprietors to ensure all standards relating to the Act and code of practice are met.

 Council audits all businesses once a year and there have been no significant issues with compliance.
-There is one shop selling rescue cats and kittens in Banyule.
+There are no pet shops selling puppies and kittens in Banyule anymore.